NickMavrias/GestureTIFY/README.md

 8. You will be presented with the results of our model.

 ## Acknowledgments
-**IoT-Course-AIoT-project**: This project was inspired by or based on concepts derived from [GitHub Repository Name](https://github.com/AIoT-Group-UoP/IoT-Course-AIoT-project).
+**IoT-Course-AIoT-project**: This project was inspired by or based on concepts derived from [IoT-Course-AIoT-project](https://github.com/AIoT-Group-UoP/IoT-Course-AIoT-project).
 Thanks to the original authors for their work.

 ## Contact Us
 Feel free to reach out for any queries at the following